 Khalida in summary:

 Khalida Jarrar is a Palestinian civil society leader who lives and works in the occupied West Bank in the Palestinian city of Ramallah.
 She was the director of Addameer Prisoners’ Support and Human Rights Association from 1994 to 2006.
-Since then, she became a member of the Board of Directors of Addameer.
+Since then, she became a member of the Board of Directors of Addameer until late 2017.
 In 2006, she was elected as a member of the Palestinian Legislative Council (PLC) and has been the head of the Prisoners Commission of the PLC since then.
 Jarrar was also appointed to the Palestinian National Committee for the follow-up of the International Criminal Court.

 Jarrar's first hearing was held on 5 July 2017 at Ofer Military Court in Ramallah.
 During the hearing, the judge decided to extend the detention period of Jarrar to six additional days.
 On 10 July 2017, Jarrar had her second court hearing, where the judge extended her detention for 48 hours in order for the prosecution to look into the possibility of issuing an administrative detention order.